Canonical Quantization of Cylindrical Waveguides: A Gauge-Based Approach: Electromagnetic gauge

 Following the procedure presented in Ref. \cite{Delattre2024}, and taking into account the symmetries of the TM waves in a hollow cylinder (Subection \ref{subsec:hollow_charges_currents_enTM}), we define:

 for any azimuthal position $\theta$ on the metallic guide.
 These "potential differences" verify Eqs. (\ref{eq:phidot},\ref{eq:phiprime}), and the corresponding gauge is given in Tab. \ref{tab:cyl_TMmn_gauge}.
 As for the coaxial line, when $n=0$ only four gauge coefficients are relevant instead of eight.
 It turns out that because of the boundary condition, the functions $J_n[k_c r]$ present in the gauge expressions $p,\tilde{p}$ vanish on the electrode: the $a_\pi, \tilde{a}_\pi, c_\pi, \tilde{c}_\pi$ are therefore undefined, which makes the gauge invariance larger than for the rectangular guide \cite{Delattre2024} (which does even not support a $n=0$ mode, Subsection \ref{sec:TM_hollow}).
 Likewise, the $Y_n[k_c r]$ gauge functions are mandatory for the Devoret rule to apply: all potential components diverge at $r=0$, which is acceptable since it is not part of an electrode.
+This is again a specificity of Bessel functions as compared to the regular sine and cosine ones, which do not lead to divergences in the Cartesian case \cite{Delattre2024}.